I am pretty in love with mango's. The best mango I have had in somewhat…

 The fruit rose tart is so easy to whip up, that yes, you can even make this on a weeknight.
 The dough is a dream to make and doesn’t require any kneading, just a quick whiz in a food processor.
 Then add your favorite fruit and bake away.

 Fruit Rose Tart with Rose Whipped Cream

-- 8 tbsp 57 g cold butter, cut into small pieces
+- 8 tablespoons cold butter cut into small pieces

 - ¼ teaspoon salt

 - ¼ cup full fat Greek yogurt

 - 2 nectarines or peaches pitted and cut into ¼ inch slices

 - 8 ounces strawberries stems removed and cut into quarters

 - ¼ cup sugar + 1 tablespoons for garnish